 Having started from Newcastle GAA Grounds, after the first 15km cycle you will be automatically timed in the Kilballyboy Wood car park/ picnic area along the Vee road outside Clogheen.
 There will be bike stands set up here where you simply hang your bike by the saddle on a bar and off you go on your scenic 2.5k run to Baylough lake.
 Don’t worry about your bike, there will be plenty of marshals at this location to keep them safe.
 There is also a water stop at each changeover point.

-All Kayaks in the 2022 event are single competitor, rather than double, crafts.
+All Kayaks are single competitor, rather than double, crafts.

 What Goes Up………

 As you get out of your Kayak… with your hands crying out for a break, its time to get back onto the tracks and start your run/walk back down to the Kilballyboy Wood car park.
 It’s a different track down so keep following the signs and follow instructions from the friendly marshals.

 Once you get back to the Bike Park at Kilballyboy Wood, you will turn left on exiting, climbing over the Vee as far as Mount Melleray Abbey.
 This is 21km long.

 In the beautiful environs of Mount Melleray Abbey, there will be bike stands, where you simply hang your bike again and off you go on a scenic 7.5km run (it is extended from 4km in 2022) around the forests tracks behind the monastery.
 Again, there will be plenty of marshals at this location to keep your bike safe.
 There is also a water stop at the transition zone.